KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/21-04-2025 - EurekaLabs practice/README.md

 ```

 <h2>I wonder what the models will be able to do in the next generations/years .
 Amazing tool, amazing job. :)</h2>
+It's amazing that with my "weak english", AND ONLY ON THE BASIS OF TEXT, without seeing how it should look like, it generated a correct and efficient application.
+And this application is really useful in general after a few modifications.
+Planner + communicator is a tool used almost everywhere today, in every company.
+And at this level it's quite ok.
+And that's just based on the tokens that my poor English processed because these tokens are similar to others in the vocabulary...